San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- San Francisco and its opponents have gone over the current 44.5-point total in six of nine games (66.7%) this season.
+- San Francisco and its opponents have gone over the current 45-point total in six of nine games this season.

-- Jacksonville's games have gone over 44.5 points in four of nine chances this season.

-- The combined points per game average of the two teams, 40.6, is 3.9 points fewer than Sunday's over/under.

 49ers stats and trends

-- This season, the 49ers are winless against the spread when entering a game as a favorite of 6.5 points or more.
+- The 49ers have yet to cover the spread this season when favored by 6.5 points or more.

-- San Francisco's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).

-- San Francisco is 2-2 against the spread and 3-1 overall this season when the team scores more than 25.8 points.
+- San Francisco is 2-2 against the spread and 3-1 overall this season when the team records more than 25.8 points.

-- When San Francisco piles up over 366.4 yards, the team is 1-2 against the spread and 2-1 overall.
+- San Francisco is 1-2 against the spread and 2-1 overall when the team amasses over 366.4 yards.

-- The 49ers have turned the ball over 14 times this season, nine more turnovers than the Jaguars have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Jaguars.